ryashpal/EHR-QC-Tutorials/docs/source/process.rst

                             Detect Missing Values in the dataframe
     -do, --detect_outliers
                             Detect Outliers in the dataframe
+    -de, --detect_errors  Detect Errors in the dataframe -di, --detect_inconsistencies
+                            Detect Inconsistencies in the dataframe
     -cm, --correct_missing
                             Correct Missing Values in the dataframe
     -co, --correct_outliers